ibm-cloud-docs/logs-router/route-drop-all.md

 {: #route-drop-all-step2}
 {: cli}

-Run the following command to exclude all metrics received by {{site.data.keyword.logs_routing_full_notm}} across all regions in the account.
+Run the following command to exclude all logs received by {{site.data.keyword.logs_routing_full_notm}} across all regions in the account.

 ```text
 ibmcloud logs-router route create --name drop-all-route --rules '[{"action":"drop"}]'